rangle/ngCourse2/handout/features/es6.md

 # ES6

-JavaScript was written by Brendan Eich during a ten day stretch in the nineteen ninties.
-More than twenty years later, the language is thriving.
-There are subsets, supersets, current versions, and an upcoming version.
-ES6 is that upcoming version, and it brings a lot of new features.
+JavaScript was created in 1995, but the language is still thriving today.
+There are subsets, supersets, current versions, and an upcoming version, ES6, that brings a lot of new features.

 Some of the highlights:

 - Classes
+- Arrow Functions
 - Template Strings
-- Arrow Functions
+- Inheritance
 - Constants and Block Scoped Variables
 - ...spread and ...rest
 - Destructuring